cyscale/cyscale.com/src/markdown/blog/2022-12-05-cloud-security-and-compliance-a-guide-for-your-cloud-infrastructure.md

 ### ISO 27001

 This standard was developed by ANSI-ASQ National Accreditation Board (ANAB) and defines security best practices for ISMSs (Information Security Management Systems).
-It contains 93 controls that specify rules in the following areas:
+It contains 93 security controls that specify rules in the following areas:

 * People (8 controls),
 * Organizational (37 controls),